An image of a young employee with sticky notes on his face.

 piyaset/istockphoto

-Yes, unfortunately many of us have encountered those theatrical walks of life that can’t help but try to film pretty much whatever you can think of.
+Yes, unfortunately, many of us have encountered those theatrical walks of life that can’t help but try to film pretty much whatever you can think of.
 Redditor u/kenb99 writes, “The boss sat her down to talk about her recent behavior at work.
-She whipped out her phone and started taking a video, saying that it was her right to record for “when it goes to court.”
-The boss said “okay, this is the kind of stuff I’m talking about, you’re fired.”
+She whipped out her phone and started taking a video, saying that it was her right to record for ‘when it goes to court.’
+The boss said, “Okay, this is the kind of stuff I’m talking about, you’re fired.”

-The real kicker here is that apparently this all went down at Domino’s Pizza.
+The real kicker here is that apparently, this all went down at Domino’s Pizza.
 A tough first day and only day on that particular job, to be sure.

 4. When you use your first day to promote your band.

 Wow, you can’t make this stuff up.
-Redditor u/BDATriangle001 writes, “A guy got hired in the first firm I ever worked for, turns up for first morning at work, and within an hour has emailed the entire company (6,000 people) about his band and their availability for birthdays, weddings, etc. He was dismissed by lunchtime.”
+Redditor u/BDATriangle001 writes, “A guy got hired in the first firm I ever worked for, turns up for the first morning at work, and within an hour has emailed the entire company (6,000 people) about his band and their availability for birthdays, weddings, etc. He was dismissed by lunchtime.”

 To be frank, it’s most impressive that the dude made it all the way to lunchtime before his ultimate righteous dismissal.